-Years ago I went through a divorce and was also affected by several other major events at the same time which seemed to spell out failure.
+Years ago, I went through a divorce and was also affected by several other major events at the same time, which seemed to spell out failure.
 I literally felt like I had just died.
 I was alone.
-I had no life and every breath I took was stale.
+I had no life, and every breath I took was stale.
 It was like half of my body was missing because I didn’t have my soulmate.
 Nothing else seemed to matter.
-It happened at one of the most vulnerable times of my life when my last child was weeks from graduating from high school then off to college.
+It happened at one of the most vulnerable times of my life when my last child was weeks from graduating from high school and then off to college.

 I still would have sleepless nights.
 So I began incorporating reading into my routine.
 Some of the books were about things others had gone through.
 They reminded me that there are situations far worse than mine.
-I specifically remember reading The Briefcase by Lori J. Jones, a heart wrenching true love story about her trials in life.
-If she could survive as a single parent than certainly, I could.
+I specifically remember reading The Briefcase by Lori J. Jones, a heart-wrenching true love story about her trials in life.
+If she could survive as a single parent, then certainly, I could.

 I then focused on self-help books such as Lord, I Want to be Whole by Stormie Omartian and Battlefield of the Mind by Joyce Meyers.
-I also listened to audiotapes and online talks by Priscilla Shirer which were very motivating.
-I made it a point to focus on positive things, regardless of my circumstances around me.
+I also listened to audiotapes and online talks by Priscilla Shirer, which were very motivating.
+I made it a point to focus on positive things, regardless of the circumstances around me.

 Gradually, I began to feel better.
 I started shedding my wardrobe of pity, replacing it with things that made me feel good.
 Positivity was my new medicine.
 I love art, so I began using my art to express how I felt.
 Walking became a daily activity that I found therapeutic mentally and physically.
 Talking about my pain also helped heal the hurt.
 I began meeting new friends as I continued to step out of my comfort zone and get my life back on track.

 Why was I so afraid before?
 Why did it take so long for me to start living again?
 What happened that gave me hope in a new life?
 People around me were still the same, but I realized it was me that needed the internal cleansing.
 The lively person I was so many years ago had died and had to be resuscitated.